|Crisp Point, MI|

 Located at Crisp Point on Lake Superior, roughly fourteen miles west of

 Whitefish Point.
-Crisp Point Lighthouse is open on Saturdays mid-June to September from noon to 5:00 p.m.
+Crisp Point Lighthouse is open daily from noon to 5:00 p.m. from Memorial Day weekend through mid-October.
 Call (517) 230-6294 for more information.

 The lighthouse is owned by Luce County.
 Grounds open, tower open in season.